Chapter 1 Download Chapter

 14. What if a client wants to use COCs but it is not reasonably certain that she is not pregnant after using the pregnancy checklist?

 A woman who answers "No" to all 6 questions on the Pregnancy Checklist can still start taking COCs.
 Ask her to come back for a pregnancy test if her next monthly bleeding is late.
 See Ruling Out Pregnancy.

 Yes.
-As soon as possible, but no more than 5 days after unprotected sex, a woman can take COCs as ECPs (see Emergency Contraceptive Pills, Pill Formulations and Dosing).
+As soon as possible, but no more than 5 days after unprotected sex, a woman can take COCs as ECPs (see Pill Formulations and Dosing for Emergency Contraception in Chapter 3 - Emergency Contraceptive Pills).
 Progestin-only pills, however, are more effective and cause fewer side effects such as nausea and stomach upset.